mcandre/windows-text-file-extensions/README.md

 * `txt`, `xml`, and other formats not specific to Windows or other Microsoft systems should be omitted.
 * `exe`, `msi`, and other binary formats should be omitted.

+# Purpose

+Q: Why would anyone want a list of Windows-centric text file formats?

+A: To serve as a default list of files to ignore for certain kinds of static analysis.

+Q: What?!

+A: To make programs like [lili](https://github.com/mcandre/lili) behave better with Windows projects.